sintelligentdesign/emma/README.md

 Omri Barak

 ##Legal
-Expanding Model of Mapped Associations Copyright © 2016 Ellie Cochran & Alexander Howard This program comes with ABSOLUTELY NO WARRANTY.
+Expanding Model of Mapped Associations Copyright © 2016 Ellie Cochran & Alexander Howard.

+This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 This program is licensed under the GNU GPL.